 For now, the museum is located next to highway NM-68 in Embudo; the coordinates are 36.209102 degrees North, 105.951658 degrees West.
 The museum sits on 0.81 hectare (2 acres) of Meier’s land, and the museum building is 93 square metres (1000 square feet) in size.
 There is no admission charge, though donations are most welcome, especially for the local animal shelter.
 You might want to call ahead (505-852-2995) to see if Meier is around in case the building is closed.

 I made all images above on 11 October 2018 with a Fujifilm X70 fixed-prime camera.
+Thanks to AB for making this memorable trip possible.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-dbh.